rocher/git-flow-tutorial/README.md

 [-] a/foobar (feature/analytic-algorithm)>
 ```

+The same is done by Bob to work on his feature called `blog-benchmarking`.

 Feature branches can be used (but you're not advised to do) as a kind of
 *backup* branches.
 The question is that